Renew Your Oral Health with Comprehensive Periodontal Therapy

 Signs of periodontal disease include swollen or red gums, bleeding gums, visible pockets between gums and teeth, receding gums, bad breath, and loose teeth.
-Unfortunately, some signs aren’t obvious to patients, which is why it’s so important to visit your dentist regularly who can properly diagnose and monitor the health of your gums and teeth.
+Unfortunately, some signs aren’t obvious to patients.
+It’s important to visit your dentist regularly, so they can properly diagnose and monitor the health of your gums and teeth.

-Untreated gum disease puts you at risk of severe health problems and disease, and irreversible tooth loss.
+Untreated gum disease puts you at risk of severe health problems, disease, and irreversible tooth loss.
 Don’t let a preventable dental condition lead to severe complications that require extra time, money, and stress.

-Step one is a diagnosis for any stage of gum disease and then a treatment plan with periodontal therapy.
-Patients must then maintain a healthy lifestyle and dental hygiene to keep their gums healthy.
-All periodontal therapies are safe and effective in helping patients get back on track to healthy gums and teeth, and in turn, their overall health.
+Step one is a diagnosis for any stage of gum disease followed by a treatment plan with periodontal therapy.
+To keep their gums healthy, patients must maintain a healthy lifestyle and good oral hygiene.
+All periodontal therapies are safe and effective in helping patients get back on track to healthy gums and teeth and, in turn, their overall health.

 - Does periodontal treatment work?